a-to-m/board/README.md

   * MCU, maybe ESP8266 (see requirements below)

-  * Connectivity to wireless mesh network, maybe ESP-Mesh (to communicate with base station)

   * About two dozen programmable LEDs

-  * Six IR ports for sending/receiving the ID to/from the connected boards (super low bandwidth)
+  * Six IR ports for sending/receiving the block ID to/from the connected blocks (super low bandwidth)

   * Connector for small LiPo battery, allowing the board to run for about an hour

+  * Connectivity to wireless mesh network, maybe ESP-Mesh, for:

+      - Sending IDs of connected building blocks to base station.

+      - Receiving from base station how the LEDs should be programmed.

   * Stackable charging connectors, as found in disc shaped restaurant pagers